 MEET OUR TRAINING INSTRUCTORS

-Currently Chief Solano Club's training instructor is Susan Sakala, who has several years training experience both personally and professionally.
-Christy Wren-Smith is the club's assistant training instructor.
-Susan and Christy are both also AKC CGC® Evaluators.
-In addition to Susan and Christy, Linda Wendorff and Dena Fennel are also CGC® Evaluators.
+Currently Chief Solano Club's Chief training instructor is Susan Sakala, who has several years training experience both personally and professionally.
+Ross Allen and Cindy Steele are the club's assistant training instructor.
+All of them are also AKC CGC® Evaluators.
 Cynthia Cool is our conformation training instructor.
 Although all of the aforementioned persons have placed several titles of many dogs, the goal is for your dog to become a 'Good Canine Citizen' in the community.
 This is an AKC title for all dogs including the 'All American Breed' that includes mixed breed dogs.

-Below you will find a brief history of Susan's, Christy's and Cynthia's training experience.
+Below you will find a brief history of Susan, Cindy, and Cynthia's training experience.
 The others will soon follow, please check back again for theirs.

 SUSAN SAKALA